By Jeff Robinette

 Silica is a mineral commonly found in the earth’s crust, especially in quartz.
 When quartz or other rock containing silica is blasted apart, microscopic particles of silica are released as dust.
 Sand also often contains silica.

-Silicosis, classified with other lung dust diseases including asbestosis, is possibly the oldest known of occupational diseases, results from changes in the lungs after the frequent inhalation of silica dust.
+Silicosis, classified with other lung dust diseases including asbestosis, is possibly the oldest known occupational diseases, resulting from changes in the lungs after the frequent inhalation of silica dust.

-Presently, the recent rise in hydraulic fracturing, a process known as fracking, may be exposing West Virginia oil and gas drillers to unsafe levels of silica.
+Presently, the recent rise in hydraulic fracturing, a process known as fracking, may be exposing West Virginia oil and gas drillers to unsafe levels of silica and other forms of toxic exposure.

 The problem for workers is that the movement and manipulation of silica sand throughout the worksite causes the creation of hazardous dust.
 In fact, NIOSH asserts that there are seven phases of the fracking operation that create potentially dangerous silica exposures.